JakeSteam/blog-personal/_drafts/2023-09-10-complete-guide-to-fh5-secret-dlc-cars.md

 ### Jan '22: Ford GT 'Opi Edition'

-The Ford GT 'Opi Edition' is just a reskin of the existing Ford GT car, it [was obtainable](https://news.xbox.com/en-us/2022/01/04/xbox-opi-nail-polish-collection-spring-2022/) by purchasing Xbox-themed nail polishes in the US.
-Due to the geographic restrictions (and the presumably small crossover between key resellers and nail polish buyers), this can be a very hard key to find.
+The Ford GT 'Opi Edition' is just a reskin of the existing Ford GT car, it [was obtainable](https://news.xbox.com/en-us/2022/01/04/xbox-opi-nail-polish-collection-spring-2022/) by purchasing Xbox-themed nail polishes.
+Due to the presumably small crossover between key resellers and nail polish buyers, this can be a very hard key to find.
 I purchased mine for ~$30, and I suspect this is the rarest car in the game.

-### Aug '23: Pagani Zonda Cinque Roadster 'Oreo Edition'
+### Feb '23: Pagani Zonda Cinque Roadster

 The Pagani Zonda Cinque Roadster 'Oreo Edition' was a [Europe-exclusive car](https://support.forzamotorsport.net/hc/en-us/articles/12735300928531-Forza-Horizon-5-2009-Pagani-Zonda-Cinque-Roadster-Oreo-Edition-Code-Redemption-FAQ) available by purchasing a small pack of Oreos and following the instructions to play an augmented reality game.

 This promotion was available in my country, but the augmented game worked so badly that I gave up using my purchased pack and bought a code online!
 Due to the low cost of the required item, codes for this car are typically $2-3.

+### Oct '23: Chevrolet Corvette E-Ray

+A completely exclusive car!
+The Chevrolet Corvette E-Ray is given to all Forza Horizon 5 players who have also [played Forza Motorsport (2023)](https://forza.net/news/forza-horizon-5-horizon-creatives#:~:text=EXPERIENCE%20THE%202024%20CHEVROLET%20CORVETTE%20E%2DRAY) released in October 2023.

+Xbox Game Pass players are expected to qualify for the car, which is now I intend to get it.

-## Secret outfit / cosmetic
+## Secret outfit (Oct '22)

+There is also an... interesting Dorito-based cosmetic outfit, the "[Tankito Doritos](https://support.forzamotorsport.net/hc/en-us/articles/10075556247571-Forza-Horizon-5-Tankito-Doritos-Outfit-Code-Redemption-FAQ)".
+This was obtainable by purchasing a qualifying Doritos pack in any of 8 countries.
+Due to the ease of obtaining a key, they are typically <$5 on key sites.

 ## Conclusion

+Overall, it's a shame that these cars exist in their current format.
+Whilst I understand having mutually beneficial promotions with other companies, I strongly believe that a player located anyone in the world should be able to obtain every car in the game.

+I'd love to see these DLC-exclusive cars added to the playlist, even as the harder reward, letting players willing to put the time in earn them.
+Currently, all players are forced to use shady third party sites if they want a complete Car Collection, which doesn't seem intentional.

+If you do end up purchasing all these DLC codes, like I did, it'll likely cost you around $70-100.
+Once again, these are all completely optional, and you can get 100% in your Car Collection without them.
+However, they are required if you want to truly own *all* cars in Forza Horizon 5.